 Channel

-The existence of a channel for reporting irregularities is one of the best international practices for promoting transparency, fairness and responsible conduct across all types of organisations, whether public or private, with or without profit-making objectives.
+The existence of a channel for reporting irregularities is one of the best international practices for promoting transparency, fairness, and responsible conduct across all types of organisations, whether public or private, with or without profit-making objectives.

 Corruption and Related